heldr/grunt-smushit/README.md

 grunt-smushit
 =============

-NOTE: There is a bug inside node-smushit.
+NOTE: It's not integrated at all with node-smushit.
 I opened an issue https://github.com/colorhook/node-smushit/issues/1 to the author and I'm trying to fix it too.
 Sorry!

 [Grunt][grunt] task to remove unecessary bytes of PNG and JPG, it uses [node-smushit][node-smushit]